myvobot/hub_simulator/README.md

 The Hub obtains an IP address, eg. 192.168.0.80.
 You should be able to ping this IP on the Dev-host.

-The Hub stimulates the hardware inputs/outputs automatically, as they are typically physical/external in nature.
+The Hub simulates the hardware inputs/outputs automatically, as they are typically physical/external in nature.

 ## Get Started